tapis-project/tutorials/hello/hello.md

 ```

 The actual access token is the string labeled `access_token` beginning with `eyJ..` in
 the output above.
-The library dervived the other fields from the token itself, including
+The library derived the other fields from the token itself, including
 the set of `claims`.
 When you make an API request to Tapis passing the token, the API uses
 the claims to determine who you are and what accesses you have.